matsmaiwald/matsmaiwald.github.io/_posts/2020-03-10-ETF-portfolio-returns.md

 ---
 layout: post
-title: "Understanding the opportunities and risks of ETF-index portfolios"
+title: "Historical asset returns and their implications for short term portfolio risk"
 categories: misc
 ---

+## Why this post?
+## Short- and mid-term risks matter for most investors

-## We have little historical data on the performance of index-ETF portfolios
+## We have little data on the performance of index-ETF portfolios
 Low-cost portfolios based on a combination of stock and bond index-ETFs are very popular nowadays.
 However, we have very little historical data on the performance of these portfolios, since most of them were created after the last recession in 2008/2009.

 ## Approximating index-ETF portfolio returns by looking at historical data
 In the absence of historical on the portfolios themselves, we can instead look at historical data for their underlying components to get a feel for how an index-ETF portfolio would have performend in the past.

 Specifically, thanks to an economist from NYU, we have historical data for the yearly returns of the S&P500 and treasuries (3-months and 10-years maturity) going back to 1928.

+## Some basic facts

+### Stocks: high returns and volatility

-## On average, stocks have higher returns but also higher volatility
-As is typical for stocks vs bonds, the S&P500 has a better average return than the two treasuries, though there are also many years with negative returns.
+On average, stocks have higher returns but also higher volatility As is typical for stocks vs bonds, the S&P500 has a better average return than the two treasuries, though there are also many years with negative returns.
 This is less so the case for 10 year bonds.
 3-months treasuries have never had negative returns, though their upside is also very limited.
 ![Stock returns](/assets/plots/return_histogramm_S&P500.png)

+### Bonds: lower returns and stability
 ![3 months treasuries](/assets/plots/return_histogramm_3-months_treasuries.png)

 ![10 year treasuries](/assets/plots/return_histogramm_10-year_treasuries.png)